 All students are responsible for taking suitable measures to protect against virus infection.
 Failure to do so may constitute an infringement of the University’s regulations governing the use of computing facilities.

 A user who allows their computer to become infected puts at risk their own work and other people’s systems and data.

 - A memory resident virus detector must be installed if available.

 - Students using the University's computers should adopt the following ‘best practice’ at all times:

 - Exercise extreme caution when opening attachments and check for viruses before opening.

 - Exercise caution when copying files.
 Only download from reputable sites and carry out a virus check on the file.

 - Exercise caution when opening files from removable media such as USB memory sticks or CD-ROMs.

 - Scan all external media for viruses before using.

-- Report any virus found to the IT Services Help Desk or to the computer staff in the department.
-Provide the following information if known: virus name, extent of infection, source of virus, and potential recipients of infected material.
+- Report any virus found to the ICT Helpdesk or to the computer staff in the department.
+Provide the following information if known: virus name, extent of infection, source of virus and potential recipients of infected material.